Magic GPX Editor icon Magic GPX Editor .gpx

 Simplify & normalize

-Reduce 900+ noisy points to a clean ~200 while preserving shape.
+Reduce noisy points to a configurable target while preserving shape.
 Recompute timestamps at a 4 km/h walking pace.

 Merge GPX files